Your newborn baby

 Birthmarks

 Dark red and slightly raised strawberry marks (infantile haemangioma) are quite common.
-They sometimes appear a few days after birth and gradually get bigger.
+They sometimes appear a few days or weeks after birth and gradually get bigger.
 They may take a while to go away, but they usually disappear gradually.

 See more about birthmarks.